 The first is the old Irving Fisher’s postulate that operating assets (“capital value”) are the present value of future operating profits, using a risk-adjusted discount rate as the bridge between operating profits and operating assets.
 See Fisher (1930) and Skinner (1913).
 Many years later, Jack Hirshleifer considered only Fisher’s concept of “capital value” in Investment, Interest and Capital (1970).
 Fisher’s definition makes ROA dependent on operating profit forecasting errors and variations in the risk-adjusted interest rate.

 The second is the newer (circa 1950) Raymond Goldsmith’s definition of “capital” that the one-period change in operating assets is equal to net investment—capital expenditure minus the depreciation of PPENT.
 See Goldsmith (1951) and Solomon & Laya (1967).
 In Goldsmith’s definition, operating assets must equal PPENT and exclude current assets such as cash & equivalents (CHE), accounts receivable (RECT) and inventory (INVT).
 See Fraumeni & Jorgenson (1986), chapter 4.4 (Sectoral rates of return).
-The formula for the “capital stock,” the well-received denominator (explanatory variable) of ROA, is called the perpetual inventory method (PIM), employed by major organizations such as the OECD.
+The formula for the “capital stock,” the received denominator (explanatory variable) of ROA, is called the perpetual inventory method (PIM), employed by major organizations such as the OECD.
 See equation (2) below.

 ROA Defined as a Ratio